fsharp/fsharp.org/guides/mac-linux-cross-platform/index.md

 #### Making NuGet packages

-See http://nuget.org to learn how to make and publish NuGet packages.
+See [http://nuget.org](http://nuget.org) to learn how to make and publish NuGet packages.

 ### Other Package Mechanisms

 Other package mechanisms include:
 * Git sub-modules (especially when building from source)
-* Traditional unix packages
+* Traditional Unix packages

 ------